pacs-course/pacs-examples/Examples/src/SmartPointers/README.md

 It is not against the 'is-a' principle if a derived class provides additional constructors, specialised for the derived class.
 Actually it is often the case.

- For instance, in my polymorphic family of Polygons, `Square` can be constructed also passing a `Point2D` as origin , and two doubles for the lenght and the rotation angle,
+ For instance, in my polymorphic family of Polygons, `Square` can be constructed also passing a `Point2D` as origin , and two doubles for the length and the rotation angle,

 ``````
   Square(Point2D const &origin, double length, double angle = 0.0);